Press Releases

 As a means to directly address this challenge, the DSP team has established their working system for removing impurities from extracted proteins.
 Initial steps of the procedure are facilitated through in silico analyses of different physico-chemical properties, which help to efficiently select more favorable resins from an established library.
 To address host cell proteins (HCPs) – one example of process-related impurities – the DSP team works side-by-side with the Analytical team, utilizing their capabilities in liquid chromatography-mass spectrometry to track HCPs down to their specific types while screening for various types of chromatography resins.

 The CLD and process development (PD) teams as one collaborative entity have been consistent in their approach to on-time communication with clients.
-The teams make use of a comprehensive in-house analytical capability, from charge variants to reversed-phase hydrophobicity interaction chromatography.
-“The client may not see the need for removing glycans if glycosylation does not interfere with the molecule’s potency,” said Yoonsik Kim, a senior scientist in Analytical Development.
+The teams make use of a comprehensive in-house analytical capability, with methods encompassing charge to size variants and customized to the molecule.
+They evaluate quality for samples during process development and for drug substance or product, various attributes and molecular stability being assessed through state-of-the-art analytical methods such as rigorous MS spectrometry, which confirms relationship with potency.
+“The client may feel more at ease about various glycan variants if it is confirmed that glycosylation does not interfere with the molecule’s potency, and this will have impact on establishing specifications,” said Yoonsik Kim, a senior scientist in Analytical Development.
 Such decisions can only be made with multiple batches available; with discretion informed by the client’s needs, Samsung Biologics is able to flexibly conduct diverse fusion protein projects especially when the client has extensive experience and requests.
 “Internal project management teams excel in handling these requests,” said Bongkyu Choi, Associate Director of Downstream Processing.
 “One client in particular took the time to let us know how satisfied they were with our performance.”

 Such early detection of formulation development risks translates to flexible execution of client requests.
 For example, when a molecule is especially poorly behaved, the client recommends that the team moves forward with lyophilization immediately.